luckylau13/Computer-Builder-Application/README.md

 # Computer Builder Application
- An application that allow users to select computer components availale in the shop and buid their desire computer specs.
+A desktop application that allow users to select computer components available in the shop and build their desire computer specs.